Why do we need this research?

 Type 1 diabetes can be hard to manage in pregnancy as blood glucose levels can be erratic.
 Although many women with type 1 diabetes have healthy pregnancies, there can be severe consequences for both mother and baby if diabetes is poorly controlled.

 High blood glucose levels can lead to 1 in 2 babies being born overweight or obese, and 1 in 3 babies being delivered prematurely.
-However, dangerously low blood glucose levels can also affect the health of the mother.
-We need to find ways to help mothers control their diabetes effectively.
+However, if blood glucose levels go too low, this can be dangerous for the mother.
+We need to find new ways to help pregnant women control their diabetes effectively.

 The artificial pancreas - a more efficient way of giving insulin